Nico Hischier helps New Jersey Devils beat Dallas Stars 3-1 - NewsBreak

 Ty Smith also scored in the third for New Jersey, which had dropped five in a row.
 Fabian Zetterlund had two assists, and Nico Daws made 27 saves.

-“We needed some good saves, and he made those saves for us,” New Jersey coach Lindy Ruff said.

-Jake Oettinger made 20 stops, but the Stars missed out on a chance to strengthen their playoff positioning in the Western Conference.
 Dallas defenseman Ryan Suter scored his 100th career goal 13:31 into the second.

-“That’s cool,” the 17-year veteran said, “but that’s not why I play the game.
-I don’t play for the points, but it’s about time.”

-Hischier said the biggest thing the team did going into the third period was being “a little bit more aggressive on the forecheck.”
+Jake Oettinger made 20 stops, but the Stars (40-27-4) missed out on a chance to strengthen their playoff positioning in the Western Conference.

 Smith tied it at 1 when he converted a wrist shot from the top of the right circle at 4:26.
 It was Smith's fifth goal of the season.